Billing Calendar & Study Applications

 Facility (Hospital/Technical) Fee Discount

-You need to get approval from Medicare for ANY items or services that are a part of an IDE or NSR study and for which you intend to bill Medicare.
-Please see the provided template letters (update 08/17/12).
-For an IDE/NSR study, you should contact the CDM and Rate Setting team to determine if a CDM needs to be assigned to the Category B IDE device, or NSR device(s) being used.
-Please refer to Obtaining a Charge Description Master (CDM) Number (PDF).
+You need to get approval from Medicare for ANY items or services that are part of an IDE or NSR study and for which you intend to bill Medicare.
+For an IDE/NSR study, you should contact the Charge Integrity Unit to determine if a CDM needs to be assigned to the Category B IDE device, or NSR device(s) being used.
+You may contact them by email at [email protected].

 Your CTSU will submit your study to CRAO and within eResearch if you answer section 7-1.2, Will subjects undergo healthcare-related treatments or procedures (standard of care and/or research) as part of the study? as “Yes” then this will prompt section 14 to be completed.
 Your study will then be routed to the CRAO for review and approval based on questions answered in section 14-1 of the application.
 If you indicated that your study has items, services, tests, or procedures, occurring anywhere within the University of Michigan, including MCRU, a billing calendar will need to be created by CRAO.
 Items and services that are listed in the Protocol and Informed Consent and will be billed to subject’s insurance or RMRN account must be included on the calendar.
 Please note that Quality Assurance (QA) and Quality Initiative (QI) studies do not need a billing calendar.
 Like other Ancillary committees, CRAO approval will be required, prior to IRB review and approval.
 Depending on the study, additional documentation may be requested—such as approval of the IND or IDE application by the FDA.